larenzhang/ML-Paper-Reading/README.md

 **Notes**: Don't read paper from the beginning to the end of the article.
 It's not a good use of your time.
 ## 2. A fairly simple algorithm to get the most out of the paper with the least effort with two phase process.
 ### First phase: how to survey the paper?
-    1).Read the title and ketwords
+    1).Read the title and keywords
     2).Read the abstract
     3).Read the conclusions
 ### Second phase: how to read the paper?